 True family restoration happens only with the full cooperation of parents.
 Parents are usually invited to attend family workshops per year for coaching, family therapy and to visit their child at our facility.
 Boys ranches provide frequent contact between parents and their children using tools such as letter writing, which promotes communication and relationship building without the emotional charge of face-to-face contact.

-We are a faith-based program that leads adolescents to find their place in life.
+We can provide information on boys ranches that lead adolescents to find their place in life.
 Through mentorship, therapy, hard work and plenty of play, we teach values and character traits that will serve your child all of his or her life.
 Please consider looking outside of Salt Lake City, Utah to see how boys ranches can bring restoration to your family.
 To discover more, we invite you to explore our website, then complete our inquiry form or call us today.

 Salt Lake City, often shortened to Salt Lake or SLC, is the capital and the most populous city of the U.S. state of Utah.
 With a population of 186,440 as of the 2010 Census, the city lies in the Salt Lake City metropolitan area, which has a total population of 1,124,197.
 Salt Lake City is further situated in a larger urban area known as the Wasatch Front, which has a population of 2,238,697.
 It is one of only two major urban areas in the Great Basin (the other being Reno, Nevada), and the largest in the Intermountain West.

 The city was founded in 1847 by Brigham Young and his Mormon followers, who extensively irrigated and cultivated the arid valley.
 Due to its proximity to the Great Salt Lake, the city was originally named “Great Salt Lake City”the word “great” was dropped from the official name in 1868.
 Although Salt Lake City is still home to the headquarters of The Church of Jesus Christ of Latter-day Saints (LDS Church), less than half the population of Salt Lake City proper is Mormon today.